neo4jrb/activegraph/docs/Migrations.rst

 Migrations
 ==================

-Neo4j.rb provides an ``ActiveRecord``-like migration framework and a set of helper methods to manipulate both database schema and data.
+Neo4j does not have a set schema like relational databases, but sometimes changes to the schema and the data are required.
+To help with this, Neo4j.rb provides an ``ActiveRecord``-like migration framework and a set of helper methods to manipulate both database schema and data.

 Generators